 The amount of water should be at least 2 gallons.
 If the tree is taller than 5 feet, 3 gallons or more will be needed.

-Although it is rare to over-water a magnolia, it should still be avoided.
 Do not water if the soil is already wet, and do not use large amounts of water.
 Otherwise, root rot may occur.

 Once the tree is fully rooted (1-2 years), you can stop watering completely.
-Sometimes it may be necessary to water if the drought is too long.
+Sometimes, it may be necessary to water if the drought is too long.

 Read more: How Much Water Does A Magnolia Tree Need?